The battle for your wrist is on, but what should you buy? Or should you wait?

 Display: E Ink or Color?

-On the other hand, a smartwatch such as the Galaxy Gear 2 sports a rich Super AMOLED display, which lets you view photos, apps and other content in full color.
+On the other hand, smartwatches like the Samsung Gear Live and Gear 2 let you view photos, apps and other content in full color.
 And while E Ink watches have a built-in backlight, color displays tend to be brighter.
 The trade-off is shorter battery life, though smartwatch makers are improving efficiency.

 Interface: Buttons vs. Touch